Punktum-dk/das-service-specification/README.md

 ### Document History

 - 1.8 2018-08-22
-  - Added information on status `enqueued`
+  - Added information on status `enqueued`, introduced with server version 1.4.0

 - 1.7 2017-12-19
   - Removed information on status `blocked`, which has been deprecated